 If the investigator cannot identify a violation, the code enforcement department can dismiss the complaint.
 If it determines there is a violation, your neighbor will be alerted and given a specified amount of time in which to correct the violation (for example, 30 days.)
-If your neighbor does not correct the violation by the required time, he may have to go to court or risk a fine.
+A neighbor who does not correct the violation by the required time might have to go to court or risk a fine.

 Placing sawdust or straw on the chicken poop might solve the odor problem.
-And perhaps if your neighbor were aware that the city or county allowed property owners to have only a certain number of chickens, he would comply with that limitation.
+And perhaps upon becoming aware that the city or county allowed property owners to have only a certain number of chickens, your neighbor will comply with that limitation.

 Mediation is another option that can be pursued before or after you file a code enforcement complaint.
 Mediation provides a neutral forum for parties to resolve disputes.
 Nonfinancial disputes, such as disputes between neighbors, can be particularly well suited for resolution through mediation.
 Since any agreement reached will be the result of the parties' mutual efforts, both can leave mediation with their heads held high.
 This can be important, since it might be difficult to maintain a cordial relationship with the person living next door if one (or even both) feels like they "lost" in court.

-Suing your neighbor and taking him to court is another alternative.
-It rarely is the best choice, since it costs the most money, takes the most time and effort, and can be extremely stressful.
+Suing your neighbor is another alternative.
+It rarely is the best choice, since it costs the most money, takes the most time and effort (for preparation, court proceedings, and follow-up), and can be extremely stressful.

 Regardless of whether you have to file a lawsuit or not, talking an attorney is a good idea if you are concerned about getting into a dispute with your neighbor.
-An attorney can tell you exactly what land use regulations apply and, if necessary, provide guidance on whether or not you have a basis upon which to sue your neighbor.
+An attorney can tell you exactly what land use regulations apply and, if necessary, provide guidance on whether or not you have a basis upon which to sue.